 Hailing from Los Angeles, The Long Ryders formed in November 1981 and based their sound on a blend of psychedelia, country and garage rock.
 Original guitarist Steve Wynn was replaced by Stephen McCarthy when he left to form the Dream Syndicate.

-Though State of Our Union (1986) was their major-label debut album, their indie releases 10-5-60 (1983) and Native Sons (1984) – with Tom Stevens replacing Des Brewer on bass after the 10-5-60 EP – put the country-rocking Ryders in the advance guard of the guitar-toting American roots brigade.
+Their indie releases 10-5-60 (1983) and Native Sons (1984) – with Tom Stevens replacing Des Brewer on bass after the 10-5-60 EP – put the country-rocking Ryders in the advance guard of the guitar-toting American roots brigade.

 Rarely had a band’s heart been more solidly in the right place and worn so openly on its sleeve.